 Panic-stricken, you try every trick you can think of, even asking someone in your house to help.
 But all efforts prove to be in vain.
 What can you do?
 It’s too late to piece together another outfit and you certainly can’t go out in public unzipped.

-Luckily for you, we’ve found 18 effective ways to unstick a zipper.
+Luckily for you, we’ve found effective ways to unstick a zipper on your broken zipper.
 So before you call in sick, why not give one (or more) of these a try?

-Now, if it’s an article of clothing that you’re struggling to get zipped or unzipped, all these tips will work best if you can get the clothing off.
+Now, if it’s an article of clothing – jacket, pants, or your favorite boots – that you’re struggling to get zipped or unzipped, all these tips will work best if you can get the garment off.
 If not, many of them will still work and you can always ask a friend or roommate to help you out!

 How to Unstick a Zipper